ildar-shaimordanov/q-as-kubectl/README.md

     complete -F __start_kubectl q
     complete -F __start_kubectl qq

-In addition there is `qcheck` function giving you another way to declare your decks and squads.
+In addition there is `qcheck` function giving you another way to declare your stuff: decks and squads.
 Just edit the file `~/.q-decl.ini` following the given recommendations as you need and run the command:

     qcheck -u